sanskrit/raw_etexts_english/blogs/manasataramgini/2006/12/2006-12-20_more-encounters-with-padmavati-and-the-tantras-of-the-jaina-nastikas.md

 that on the pedestal of the image of the devI was inscribed a peculiar
 mantra:
 OM hrIM namo.astu bhagavati padmAvatI ehi ehi saM vauShaT ||

 There was something about the icon — one could feel the great goddess with many arms, holding many weapons inspire a sense of awe.
-I had the same feeling as what I felt only in the presence of another old idol of the great mantrinI, who is sangIta-yoginI, at some other point in time.
+I had the same feeling as what I felt only in the presence of another old idol of the great mantriNI, who is sangIta-yoginI, at some other point in time.
 I kept this in mind and was to learn more of it some months later.

 Both me and the muni had enjoyed the excellent hospitality of a